VA Disability - Step 3: Gather and submit evidence

 How should I communicate with the VA?

-Other than the evidence supporting your claim of disability, next most important is how you communicate the facts and evidence to the VA.
+Other than the evidence supporting your claim of disability, the next most important factor is how you communicate the facts and evidence to the VA.
 Delivering information inside the secure walls of the VA Regional office is a critical part of the mission.
 This is true whether you choose to seek help through an advocate or to maintain complete control of the process.
 Stories of lost folders, misplaced evidence, folders and files containing papers from other veterans - and worse - are legend.
 Ask any veteran who has had dealings with their VA, and the odds are good that you will hear a story of a lost piece of paper that resulted in an unjust denial.

-I recommend that you always communicate with the VA by certified mail with a return receipt requested.
+We recommend that you always communicate with the VA by certified mail with a return receipt requested.
 Faxing, e-mailing, calling or even hand-delivering to an intermediary, to pass your documents on to the VBA, does not provide the security and guarantee of a certified letter.
 Once you have the green postcard returned to you with an official stamp or signature in place, you can be confident that your documents are delivered.